ABI-Software/ABIBook/MAP/MAP-feature-demonstration.rst

 Physiome Model Repository (PMR) Tool
 ------------------------------------

-The PMR tool uses webservices to communicate between itself (the consumer) and the PMR website (the server).
+The PMR tool uses webservices and OAuth to communicate between itself (the consumer) and the PMR website (the server).
 Using this tool we can search for and find suitable resources on PMR.

 The PMR website uses OAuth to authenticate a consumer and determine consumer access privileges.
 Here we will discuss the parts of OAuth that are relevant to getting you (the user) able to access resources on PMR.